jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Charles had a speech impediment.
 Often called a stammer or stutter.
 No one then, or even now, understands what causes it.
 For a stutterer, talking is like playing guitar with music notes written on the fly by a gremlin.
 Some words are easy to say, some are ~~difficult~~ hard, and some decide which at the last mili-mili-mili-second.

-But a stutter isn't just about pauses, repetitions, or missing beats in a sentence.
+But a stutter isn't just about pauses, repetitions, or missing words in a sentence.
 Stuttering is like having a mini-seizure.
 Your body flexes.
 Your neck tenses.
 You stop breathing.
 It's horrible.
 I should know because I suffer from the same affliction as Charles did.

 The physical pain isn't even the worst.
 Getting _that_ look from people is.
 The "what the fuck is wrong with you?" look.

-_ "Hello, my ~~name~~ I'm Charles.
+_"Hello, my ~~name~~ I'm Charles.
 I wa-want can want to ~~help~~ discuss, the situation with the, ~~Parliament~~ House of Parliament or Commons..."_

-The prospect of talking, except to yourself and a dog, which Charles had two of, causes huge anxiety.
-The idea of never conversing with anyone causes loneliness and depression.
+The prospect of talking, except to yourself and a dog—which Charles had two of—causes huge anxiety.
+Living a life wondering about all the words you didn't say, causes loneliness and depression.
 The movie The King's Speech showed it well.
 Stuttering usually forces a person to be shy, passive, eager to please, and come up with weird reasons for their erratic speaking like hand gestures, random silence, binge drinking, and swear words (which, like talking to yourself or dogs, for some reason never cause a stutter).
 It's entirely possible Charles' relationship with Parliament was so bad because he simply didn't want to talk with them.
 Not that he would ever admit he had an impediment.
 After all, he was a king!

 My speech impediment was the reason I got a job in a car insurance claim department.
 After a vice president at an old company secretly told my supervisor I wasn't allowed to talk to customers—for fear of embarrassing the company—I was like shit I guess I don't have this damn gremlin under control.
 I wasn't even that mad about it (although I was that it was an open secret for over a year).
 I never told anyone I had the impediment, so, despite therapy as a kid, it was obviously still a problem.

 So, fuck it.
 I decided to jump into the ocean and sink or swim.
-A car insurance claim call-center for a stutterer is like a desert fox swimming the open ocean.
+A car insurance claim call-center for a stutterer was scary.
 A daily workout of all-day phone calls, angry drivers, customer service expectations, no "outs" like swear words, drinking games, or wonky behavior to hide behind.
-I was like that desert fox learning to swim, telling myself, "I'm getting better!."
+I was like that desert fox learning to swim, telling himself, "I'm getting better!."

 And it was far worse than I thought.
 The insurance company wanted adjusters to answer ever more phone calls.
 To incentive us, they'd ring a monotone "bell" because… I don't know.
 They never said why, we employees learned questioning "the bell" was a bad idea.
 Management used it as punishment; "answer more phone calls or we'll make the bell faster and louder!"